danf425/terraform_skeleton/terraform/templates/README.md

 # Using Templates

-1. Call the template into your projectname.tf       e.g.:
+1. Call the template into your `projectname.tf`       e.g:
 ```
 ////////////////////////////////
 //////Templates/////////////////